rust-lang/rfcs/text/0000-ask_the_compiler_placeholder_ident.md

 Conversely, rust has a very powerful inference engine.

 Also,coming from C++, the need to write traits before you can 'overload' comes as a shock.
-If however the informtion in the trait declaration was used to avoid repeating detailed information, they would come across as more of a virtue: writing them would more directly *save* future repition when writing many functions following a similar pattern.
+If however the informtion in the trait declaration was used to avoid repeating detailed information, they would come across as more of a virtue: writing them would directly *save* future repition when writing many functions following a similar pattern.

-Note that this would not make writing the implementation any harder: Unlike with general purpose inference , the constraining informtion has already been supplied in the trait itself; the compiler already knows that one must match the other, and when it doesn't it reports an error.
-Compared to C++, Rusts syntax allows the ommision of types whilst still parsing in a straightforward manner, creating this opportunity.
+Note that this would not make writing the implementation any harder: Unlike with general purpose whole-program inference , constraining is already implied by the trait itself; the compiler already knows that one must match the other, and when it doesn't it reports an error.
+Compared to C++, Rusts syntax allows the ommision of types whilst still parsing parameter names in a straightforward manner, creating this opportunity.

 Behaviour of this type can be seen in the Haskell language, e.g